In this post I want to do a one-stop post for Data Platform one-stop posts. Some of you are probably wondering what on earth this post is about?

-Now some of you are probably wondering what on earth this post is about.
-I thought I would do something different since I am getting ready to attend the Pass Summit in the USA for the first time ever.
-Which I am looking forward to a lot.
+Well, I thought I would do something different since I am getting ready to attend the Pass Summit in the USA for the first time ever.
+Something that I am certainly looking forward to.

 Since a lot of members of the Data Platform community will be there I thought I would cover some Data Platform one stop posts for certain items.
-You know the kind of post you go to that’s a one stop place for something.
+In other words, the kind of post you go to that’s a one stop place for something.

-I’ll be the first to admit it’s not a complete list.
-Feel free to comment on others you feel should be included.
+In reality, it’s not a complete list.
+With this in mind, feel free to comment on others you feel should be included.
 Since I live in Europe I will cover my fellow Europeans first.

 I’ve decided to do Hugo’s post first since we live in the same country.
 He’s been very busy and compiled a list of all the current execution plan operators for SQL Server and their icons here.